littleroot/blog/_pages/arch linux install 2021.md

 ### Keys

 Keys is an encrypted partition that holds encryption keyfiles for root and swap partitions.
 The encryption keyfile for the keys partition itself is embedded in initramfs.
 From a cold boot or when resuming from hibernate, to unlock the boot partition you need to enter the boot partition's encryption password.
 After the boot partition is unlocked, the keys partition is automatically unlocked using the embedded keyfile in initramfs.
-A custom `keysencrypt` hook, a replacement intended to address the shortcomings of the `encrypt` hook, then automatically unlocks root and swap using the keyfiles in the keys partition (side note: when resuming from hibernate, it should be sufficient to only unlock swap).
+A custom `keysencrypt` hook, a replacement intended to address the shortcomings of the `encrypt` hook, then automatically unlocks root and swap using the keyfiles in the keys partition (side
+note: when resuming from hibernate, it should be sufficient to only unlock swap, and it's also unclear to me right now whether `cryptsetup luksOpen <root>` twice is safe).

 The keys partition is closed and unmounted before entering the real root and stays unmounted—this is vital so that it can be safely mounted